shawnz99/resume/README.md

 ---

-I'm a 4th year Computer Science BS/MS Student, who's interested in DevOps and distributed computing.
-I love all things Linux and Open Source, and I'm looking to contribute towards OSS projects I regularly use.
+I'm a 4th year Computer Science BS/MS Student, who's interested in DevOps, HPC, and distributed computing.
+I love all things optimizations, whether it be developer tools or playing nice with the compiler, as well as Free & Open Source software.

-- 🌱 I’m currently learning the [CUDA](https://developer.nvidia.com/cuda-toolkit) programming toolkit
+- 🌱 I’m currently learning the [Rust programming language](https://www.rust-lang.org/) as well as the [Go programming language](https://golang.org/)
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
   - ![Twitter Follow](https://img.shields.io/twitter/follow/nbarrios1337?style=social)